eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--debug`

 This option outputs debugging information to the console.
+Add this flag to an ESLint command line invocation in order to get extra debug information as the command is run.

+* **Argument Type**: No argument.

 This information is useful when you're seeing a problem and having a hard time pinpointing it.
 The ESLint team may ask for this debugging information to help solve bugs.
-Add this flag to an ESLint command line invocation in order to get extra debug information as the command is run.

 ##### `--debug` example